LIMEADE: From AI Explanations to Advice Taking: Case Study 1: for Image Classification

 \section{Case Study 1: \sys\ for Image Classification}

-We now present our evaluation of \sys\ in the image domain in order to study whether \sys\ allows humans to update real-world models more effectively than simply labeling more examples.
-In particular, we use \sys\ to enable updates based on end-user advice for twenty deep neural image classifiers, \eg, a skateboard detector or fire hydrant detector.
+We now present our evaluation of \sys\ in the image domain in order to study whether \sys\ allows humans to update real-world models more effectively than simply labeling more instances.
+In particular, we use \sys\ to enable updates based on simulated end-user advice for twenty deep neural image classifiers, \eg, a skateboard detector or fire hydrant detector.
 In Figure \ref{fig:imagedomain}, we illustrate an example of how \sys\ is used to process high-level advice in this context.
+With this simulated image domain experiment, we wanted to study the following research questions: \begin{enumerate} \item Does advice taking with \sys\ further improve classifier performance as compared to a rigorous baseline of adding more labeled instances? \item How do \sys-powered improvements change as a function of supervision? \end{enumerate}